CONTEMPORARY DANCE PRACTICES 3 - 2021/2

 • Independent study and group rehearsal sessions.

-• Engagement with peer feedback through University VLE and class discussion forums
+• Engagement with peer feedback through University VLE, via online platforms, and/or class discussion forums.

 • Viewing professional work to inform own artistic and creative development.